-An organized plan to eliminate the indigenous Greek population of Asia Minor, it included massacres, forced deportations involving death marches, expulsions, executions, and the wholesale destruction of Eastern Orthodox cultural, historical, and religious monuments.
+In one of the darkest chapters in Greece’s long history, the Pontic Genocide included an organized plan to eliminate the indigenous Greek population Anatolia.
+It included massacres, forced deportations involving death marches, expulsions, executions, and the wholesale destruction of Eastern Orthodox cultural, historical, and religious monuments.

-The Turks feared that the Greek-speaking Christian population would welcome liberation by the Ottoman Empire’s enemies.
+The Turks feared that the Greek-speaking Christian population would welcome liberation from the Ottoman Empire’s enemies.